TIRZEPATIDE FOR WEIGHT LOSS

 Individual results vary based on factors such as adherence to treatment, lifestyle changes, and overall health status.
 Clinical experience and studies involving GLP-1 and GIP receptor agonists have shown that these medications can be highly effective tools in achieving and sustaining weight loss for those who are dedicated to their health journey.

-If you’re considering Tirzepatide, our team can offer personalized guidance on how it might fit into your weight loss plan.
+If you’re curious about including Tirzepatide as part of your comprehensive weight loss program, our team can offer personalized guidance on how a prescription for Tirzepatide might fit into your overall plan.

 Tirzepatide for weight loss works by acting on 2 cellular receptors.
-It mimics 2 peptide hormones; glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) that targets areas of the brain that regulate appetite and food intake; it is a powerful appetite suppressant.
-Tirzepatide has even been shown to produce greater reductions of blood sugar and weight as compared to selective GLP-1 receptor agonists like Semaglutide.
+It mimics 2 peptide hormones; glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) that decreases GI motility and targets areas of the brain that regulate appetite and food intake; it is a powerful appetite suppressant.

-Tirzepatide is a relatively new medication, but it has been studied extensively in clinical trials.
+Tirzepatide is a relatively newer medication, but it has been studied fairly extensively.
 Overall, it appears to be a safe and effective medication for the treatment of type 2 diabetes and obesity.

-The most common side effects of Tirzepatide are gastrointestinal (GI) in nature, such as nausea, vomiting, diarrhea, and constipation.
+The most common side effects of Tirzepatide are fatigue and gastrointestinal (GI) in nature, such as nausea, vomiting, heartburn, diarrhea, and constipation.
 These side effects are typically mild to moderate and occur more often when starting treatment or increasing the dose.
-Most GI side effects resolve on their own within a few weeks or months.
+For many people GI side effects improve with time, but for some the side effects can persist.

 Other potential side effects of Tirzepatide include: